sauda-kayitesi/Function/README.md

 ## Project name:TRIANGLE TRUCKER

-This is a type of triangle i have  created
+I have creat three difference of triangle.

    #### SAUDA
+   is the one who have  creat this website.

    #### Description

    This project i have done it with  curiosity  to see how far I'm in creating myself website.

    ## Project setup instructions

-    To open this  project  you must have a web-browser.
+    To open this  project  you must have a web-browser which can help you to open it.

  ## license
    This progect is protected  under terms of MIT license.

    ## copyright